mikepan/GameEngineBook/text/02-FirstGame.md

 To follow the progress of the instruction steps, we have other folders.
 Copy the whole folder onto your computer to work from there.
 These are the folders we will be using:

-- **Book/Chapter02/game\_my** -The semi-empty folder structure to be filled as you advance in the chapter.
+- **Book/Chapter02/game_my** - The semi-empty folder structure to be filled as you advance in the chapter.

-- **Book/Chapter02/game\_progress** -The same folder structure but filled with files of different snapshots.
-Every file is named after the original name plus a progress number-for example, game.1.blend, game.1.blend, //assets/shark.8.blend.
-To use them, you need to rename the file to the original name and copy to the right folder in "game\_my" folder.
+- **Book/Chapter02/game_progress** - The same folder structure but filled with files of different snapshots.
+Every file is named after the original name plus a progress number-for example, game.1.blend, game.2.blend, //assets/shark.8.blend.
+To use them, you need to rename the file to the original name and copy to the right folder in "game_my" folder.

-- **Book/Chapter02/game\_final** -The final as of the end of this exercise; use for reference.
+- **Book/Chapter02/game_final** - The final as of the end of this exercise; use for reference.

-- **Book/Chaper02/references** -Files to support the making of the game.
+- **Book/Chaper02/references** - Files to support the making of the game.

 For the rest of the chapter, we will refer to the files from your //game\_my/ top folder.